Cockroach infestations aren’t common, but the worst thing about them is the baby roaches.

 Natural Cockroach Repellents

-There are plenty of natural substances that strongly repel cockroaches; these natural repellents, if used well, can be a great way to get rid of baby roaches from the house.
+Plenty of natural substances strongly repel cockroaches; these natural repellents, if used well, can be a great way to get rid of baby roaches from the house.

-Not only do these natural repellents have a fresh and sweet odor, but they are also chemical-free and mostly safe for use around children and pets.
+These natural repellents have a fresh and sweet odour and are also chemical-free and mostly safe for use around children and pets.

 How to use Cockroach Repellents

-Given below are some of the best natural cockroach repellents and how to use them to get rid of baby roaches.
+Below are some of the best natural cockroach repellents and how to use them to eliminate baby roaches.

 Neem is another strong natural roach repellent.

-According to research, it has been proved that bait prepared using the neem seed extract killed not only small cockroaches but also disable reproduction in the adult ones.
+Research has proved that bait prepared using the neem seed extract killed small cockroaches and disabled reproduction in the adult ones.

-To use, simply prepare neem baits and place them around the infested area.
+To use, prepare neem baits and place them around the infested area.

-Essential oils are known to be one of the strongest natural roach repellents, and even among them, peppermint oil takes the top spot.
+Essential oils are known to be one of the strongest natural roach repellents; even among them, peppermint oil takes the top spot.

 To use against roaches, you can mix it with water, vinegar, or other essential oil.

-For best effect, mix 8 drops of cypress essential oil with 10 drops of peppermint oil in half a cup of saltwater and put it in the spray bottle.
+For the best effect, mix eight drops of cypress essential oil with ten drops of peppermint oil in half a cup of salt water and put it in the spray bottle.